Bruce F. Kimler, PhD

 Bachelor of Arts, University of Texas at Austin

-Dr. Kimler completed his Bachelor of Arts, Master of Arts, and Doctorate of Philosophy degrees at the University of Texas at Austin.
-Dr. Kimler completed post-doctoral education in the Division of Biological and Medical Research at Argonne National Laboratory in Argonne, Illinois, and in the Laboratory of Experimental Radiation Oncology in the Department of Radiation Therapy and Nuclear Medicine at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania.
-Dr. Kimler has devoted the majority of his career to the Department of Radiation Oncology (formerly Department of Radiation Therapy) at the University of Kansas Medical Center.
+Dr. Kimler completed his Bachelor of Arts (1970), Master of Arts (1971), and Doctorate of Philosophy (1973) degrees at the University of Texas at Austin.
+Dr. Kimler completed his post-doctoral education in the Division of Biological and Medical Research at Argonne National Laboratory in Argonne, Illinois, and in the Laboratory of Experimental Radiation Oncology in the Department of Radiation Therapy and Nuclear Medicine at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania.
+Since 1977, Dr. Kimler has devoted his academic career to the Department of Radiation Oncology (formerly Department of Radiation Therapy) at the University of Kansas Medical Center.
+He was promoted to Associate Professor in 1980 and Full Professor in 1984.
 During his career he has also held secondary appointments in the Department of Radiation Biophysics at the University of Kansas in Lawrence, Kansas and at the International Molecular Cytology Program of the Instituto de Investigaciones Citologicas de la Caja de Ahorros de Valencia in Valencia, Spain.
-Dr. Kimler is currently a professor in the Department of Radiation Oncology, and holds a secondary appointment as a Graduate Faculty Member of the Department of Pharmacology, Toxicology, and Therapeutics, both at at the University of Kansas Medical Center (KUMC).
+Dr. Kimler is also a Graduate Faculty Member of the Department of Pharmacology, Toxicology, and Therapeutics.

 Dr. Kimler's areas of research interest include: